-Tips for Feeding Garden BirdsBelow are some tips for feeding birds, supplied by our co-founder and resident vet Lesley Smith.
+Tips for Feeding Garden BirdsBelow are some bird feeding tips, supplied by our co-founder and resident vet Lesley Smith.
 If you have a question for Lesley, please feel free to get in touch and she’ll be happy to offer her expert opinion.

 Should I provide one type of food, or more?
 The best way to attract a wide range of birds and provide all the nutrients they need is by offering a variety of high-quality food types, in a range of different feeders around your garden.
 That way, there is something for every bird to eat, and pure enjoyment for you as you support a thriving bird population right on your doorstep!

 Do garden birds have feeding preferences?
-Garden birds do have preferences for where and how they feed.
+Garden birds do have preferences for the food they eat and where and how they feed.
 Birds such as chaffinches, robins, dunnocks, thrushes, blackbirds and wagtails really like to have their feet on the ground.
 However, new innovations such as simple perch rings for seed feeders can act as a platform for feeding birds and make it much easier for robins and chaffinches to scale the heady heights of hanging feeders!

 Clinging birds like the tit family and the great spotted woodpecker love to hang on to a feeder, while birds like greenfinches and sparrows are happiest perching.
-So, providing different feeder types for your garden birds is a really good thing to do.
+So, our first bird feeding tip is to provide different feeder types for your garden birds.

 Choosing Your Bird Food